network-quality/draft-ietf-ippm-responsiveness/draft-cpaasch-ippm-responsiveness.md

 The server MUST have the ability to provide content upon a GET request.
 Both client and server SHOULD use loss-based congestion controls like Cubic.
+The server MUST use a packet scheduling algorithm that minimizes internal queueing to avoid affecting the client's measurement.

 The server MUST respond to 4 URLs: